Scenic hiking trail in the Great Smoky Mountains

 1 mile roundtrip Easy to Moderate Paved but steep Observation tower

 A short but steep paved walk to the highest point in Tennessee (6,643 feet).
-The spiral observation tower offers 360 degree views.
-Road closed December through March.
+Officially renamed Kuwohi (pronounced koo-WHOA-hee, meaning "mulberry place") in September 2024 to honor the Cherokee name for the peak.
+The spiral observation tower offers 360 degree views into seven states on clear days.
+Kuwohi Road is closed December 1 through March 31 each year.

 Read Full Trail Guide →